 Report your own COVID19 status on the crowd-sourced COVID Near You.

 BMJ Best Practice: COVID19 Highly-respected guidelines for physicians, researchers, patients and more from The BMJ (formerly known as the British Medical Journal)

 The Coronavirus Tech Handbook is a crowd-sourced lengthy set of curated links and documents.
 Unfortunately its popularity makes the site slow sometimes.
 If you can, try to subscribe to some of the WhatsApp channels, where smaller groups of people discuss new events in real time.

 My favorite list of curated, well-thought links is from Lesswrong: Coronavirus Link Database

-Slate Star Codex posts thoughtful, well-researched summaries.
-All of the entries are good, but especially see the one recommending Face Masks and also March 19 which points to an open source Google Doc, Pandemic Preparedness, with crowd-sourced details about the virus and what to do.
+Slate Star Codex posts thoughtful, well-researched summaries until late June when he shut down the site after the NYTimes threatened him.
+All of the entries were good, but especially the one recommending Face Masks and also March 19 which points to an open source Google Doc, Pandemic Preparedness, with crowd-sourced details about the virus and what to do.

-New England Journal of Medicine (Feb 28) had this well-balanced summary, but it’ll take months before we know whether this was extremely prescient or naive:
+New England Journal of Medicine (Feb 28) had this well-balanced summary (co-authored by then not-so-famous Anthony Fauci), but it’ll take months before we know whether this was extremely prescient or naive:

 the overall clinical consequences of Covid-19 may ultimately be more akin to those of a severe seasonal influenza (which has a case fatality rate of approximately 0.1%) or a pandemic influenza (similar to those in 1957 and 1968) rather than a disease similar to SARS or MERS, which have had case fatality rates of 9 to 10% and 36%, respectively” https://www.nejm.org/doi/full/10.1056/NEJMe2002387?query=RP